-Contributing Factors to Wind Dispatch-Down in 2017
+Contributing Factors to Wind Dispatch-Down in 2018

-Overall, the dispatch-down of energy from wind resources increased from 2.9% in 2016 to 4% in 2017.
-However, during 2017 an additional 1,440 GWh of wind energy was generated compared to 2016.
+Overall, the dispatch-down of energy from wind resources on the island increased from 4% in 2017 to 6% in 2018.
+However, during 2018 an additional 1,796 GWh of wind energy was generated compared to 2017.
 The level of dispatch-down is affected by a number of factors which vary from year to year.

 The amount of wind installed on the system and the capacity factor of the wind generation will have a significant impact on the levels of dispatch-down.
-The total capacity of wind generation on the island rose by 744 MW in 2017 while the average wind capacity factor remained the same at 26%.
+The total capacity of wind generation on the island rose by 475 MW in 2018 while the average wind capacity factor slightly increased from 26% in 2017 to 27% in 2018.